Skip directly to content

-In an increasingly connected world, modern overhead line monitoring ensures uninterrupted service by enabling real-time fault detection, condition monitoring, capacity optimization and asset protection.
-Advanced technologies, such as predictive analytics and real-time data analysis, help utilities operators maintaining reliable, efficient networks while reducing operational costs and improving response times to potential issues.
-Distributed FiberOptic Sensing (DFOS) is an ideal solution for monitoring these critical infrastructures, offering precise, real-time insights to ensure performance and safety.
+In an increasingly connected world, modern overhead line monitoring ensures uninterrupted service by enabling real-time fault detection, line condition monitoring, capacity optimization and asset protection.
+Advanced technologies, such as predictive analytics and real-time data analysis, help operators maintaining reliable, efficient power grids while reducing operational costs and improving response times to potential issues.
+Distributed Fiber Optic Sensing (DFOS) is a perfect solution for monitoring these critical infrastructures, offering precise, real-time insights to ensure performance and safety.

 Enhanced Monitoring in Overhead Lines

-Overhead power lines are critical to modern electricity infrastructure, serving as the backbone that delivers power from transformer stations to cities and essential services.
-However, these lines are constantly exposed to environmental threats, including thunderstorms, storms, and other natural hazards, which can disrupt service and cause significant damage.
+Overhead lines are critical to modern electricity infrastructure, serving as the backbone that delivers power from transformer stations to cities and essential services.
+However, these lines are constantly exposed to environmental threats, including thunderstorms, strong winds, and other natural hazards, which can disrupt service and cause significant damage.
 Reliable monitoring of OHL is essential to maintaining an uninterrupted power supply.
 In days of increasing power demands driven by renewable energy, e-mobility and digitalization, grid stability as well as grid capacity becomes paramount for the development of modern industries and societies.

 AP Sensing’s Solution for Monitoring OHL